FabianPlum/MoCapReader/README.md

 <img src=images/3.JPG width="700">

-Once all is set up, hit **execute** (the right facing arrow on the top right above the loaded script.
+Once all is set up, hit **execute** (the right facing arrow on the top right above the loaded script).
 If everything worked according to plan, you should now see the imported keypoints as keyframed **empty** objects in the **3D viewport**

 <img src=images/4_A.JPG width="400">